oanda/apidocs/v1/forex-labs.md

 #### JSON Response Fields

 timestamp
-: This is the first field in the Json array, representing the time at which the position ratio is valid.
+: The first field in the array.
+The time returned as a unix timestamp.

-percentage
+long position ratio
-: The second field in the Json array.
-This is a decimal number representing the percentage of long positions for this 15 minute range.
+: The second field in the array.
+The percentage of long positions for this 15 minute range.
+A 45.66% long position ratio is represented as 45.66.

 exchange rate
-: The exchange rate for the instrument at that point in time
+: The third field in the array.
+The exchange rate for the instrument at that point in time.

 label
-: Display name of currency
+: Display name of currency.

 -----------------------